-50% Amount child poverty was cut in the UK during the '90s by providing tax breaks for families.
+Amount child poverty was cut in the UK during reamofanation of the books for families.

 At some point during the year, 1.6 million impoverished people will also be homeless.

 \$3,500 Amount per individual per year that a community as a whole could save by providing housing for the homeless, avoiding costs in other areas. \$1.4 billion Amount that could be saved in the economy each year if just one-quarter of the homeless population had housing available.
 Worldwide 880 million people (3 times the US population) are living on less than \$1 a day.